-If you are using legitimate interests as the lawful basis for data protection (see section six and section seven) you should:
+Using legitimate interests as the lawful basis for data protection (see section six and section seven), you should:

 - 1. Inform the person that you think they are at risk of being homeless and as the organisation has signed up to the NHF Commitment to Refer you will be referring them to the local housing authority. - 2.
 Make an informed decision on which local housing authority to refer to. - 3.
 Make the referral.
 The individual still has to be informed of their data protection rights and if they object there would only be limited circumstances where you could continue to make the referral.
 Local housing authorities should have a number of channels to receive referrals including online, email, phone, post, or in person.
 Local housing authorities have been asked to provide a standard email address that duty to refer referrals or queries can be sent to e.g. dutytorefer@insertlocalauthorityname.gov.uk.
-Any channel by which you make the referral will ask for the individual/household name(s), contact details, and the agreed reason for referral.
+Any channel by which you make the referral will ask for the individual/household name(s), contact details, and the agreed reason for referral. - 4.
+If the referral is accepted, the local housing authority will then contact the individual/household and work with them to identify next steps.